Where do I get the forms? Where do I send my completed forms?

 What should I do if I change a procedure, change personnel, or change the species on an approved protocol?

-If you make any change to an approved protocol, please submit something in writing explaining the change to the regulatory compliance officer (e-mail requests are acceptable, firstname.lastname@example.org).
-According to UNCW IACUC policy (PDF), the regulatory compliance officer and IACUC Chair will determine if the change is minor, moderate or significant.
+If you make any change to an approved protocol, please contact Leanne Prete, research compliance manager, by email at firstname.lastname@example.org and provide her with a complete description of the change.
+According to UNCW IACUC policy, the research compliance manager and IACUC Chair will determine if the change is minor, moderate or significant.
 Minor or moderate changes such as the addition or deletion of a student assistant, a minor species change (from one rodent species to another, like mice to rats), or a small increase in the number of animals (less than 5%) can be approved very quickly by the IACUC Chair.
 Major changes to the protocol such as a major change in the approved activities, a major change in species (such as changing from rats to dogs) or a significant increase in the number of animals used (more than 5% of approved number) require a revision to the protocol itself and either designated or full review, depending on the original review received and the nature of the changes requested.

 What are the IACUC training requirements for researchers?